 DEVICE SIZE The capacity, in sectors, of the device.
 TRANS SPACE The number of sectors currently allocated for transient space.
 Transient space is used for objects which are not permanent files, such as stacks, heaps and system tables.
-MAX TRANS An upper limit on the number of sectors that may be SPACE allocated for transient space.
+MAX TRANS SPACE An upper limit on the number of sectors that may be allocated for transient space.
 TRANS SPACE should not exceed this number although it may if the percentage of MAX TRANS SPACE space is lowered using VOLUTIL.
 FREE SPACE The amount of space on a device currently not used for transient or permanent space.
 Space available for use.
-AVAIL TO The amount of space on the device currently available for TRANS SPACE use as transient space.
+AVAIL TO TRANS SPACE The amount of space on the device currently available for use as transient space.
 The difference between MAX TRANS SPACE and TRANS SPACE.
 If this difference exceeds the amount of FREE SPACE, DISCFREE displays the amount of FREE SPACE.
 PERM SPACE The number of sectors currently allocated for permanent space.
 User and system files use permanent space.
-MAX PERM An upper limit on the number of sectors that may be percentage of MAX PERM SPACE space is lowered using VOLUTIL, or if enough space is consumed by files brought in during an UPDATE.
-The amount of space on the device currently available for PERM SPACE use as permanent space.
+MAX PERM SPACE An upper limit on the number of sectors that may be allocated for permanent space.
+PERM SPACE should not exceed this number although it may if the percentage of MAX PERM SPACE space is lowered using VOLUTIL, or if enough space is consumed by files brought in during an UPDATE.
+AVAIL TO PERM SPACE The amount of space on the device currently available for use as permanent space.
 The difference between MAX PERM SPACE and PERM SPACE.